×

 When we asked people what advice they would give someone preparing to move to Puebla, they said:

 "Puebla is the fourth largest city in Mexico and is known for its rich history, vibrant culture, and delicious cuisine.
 Before moving to Puebla, expats should be aware that while English is spoken in some areas, Spanish is the primary language and learning it will make daily life much easier.
 The cost of living in Puebla is relatively low compared to many Western countries, but it's important to budget for unexpected expenses.
 Puebla has a temperate subtropical highland climate, which means it has mild temperatures year-round, but can get chilly in the winter months.
 The city is located at a high altitude, so it may take some time to adjust to the thinner air.
 Healthcare in Puebla is generally good, with both public and private options available, but it's recommended to have health insurance.
 Public transportation in Puebla is widely available and affordable, but can be crowded during peak hours.
 Driving in Puebla can be challenging due to heavy traffic and different driving customs, so many expats choose to use taxis or ride-sharing services.
 Puebla is generally safe, but like any large city, it has areas that are best avoided and it's important to take common-sense precautions to protect yourself and your belongings.
 Puebla has a vibrant food scene, with a wide variety of restaurants and street food stalls offering local and international cuisine.
 The city is particularly known for its mole poblano, a rich and complex sauce that is a staple of Mexican cuisine.
 Puebla also has a thriving arts scene, with numerous museums, galleries, and theaters.
 It's important to understand the local customs and etiquette in Puebla.
 Mexicans are generally warm and friendly, but they also value respect and politeness.
 It's customary to greet people with a handshake, and when visiting someone's home, it's polite to bring a small gift.
-Finally, it's important to be patient and flexible, as things in Mexico often don't run on a strict schedule," said one expat in Puebla.
+Finally, it's important to be patient and flexible, as things in Mexico often don't run on a strict schedule," explained one expat living in Puebla, Mexico.

 How do I find a place to live in Puebla?